-The FAA's Office of the Chief Information Officer, Office of Information Systems Security, Privacy Division is responsible for governance and administration of FAA Order 1370.121, FAA Information Security and Privacy Program and Policy.
-FAA Order 1370.121 implements the various privacy laws based on the Privacy Act of 1974 (the Privacy Act), the E-Government Act of 2002 (Public Law 107-3470), the Federal Information Security Management Act (FISMA), Department of Transportation (DOT) privacy regulations, Office of Management and Budget (OMB) mandates, and other applicable DOT and FAA information and information technology management procedures and guidance.
+FAA Order 1370.121B, FAA Information Security and Privacy Program & Policy, implements the various privacy requirements of the Privacy Act of 1974 (the Privacy Act), the E-Government Act of 2002 (Public Law 107-347), DOT privacy regulations, Office of Management and Budget (OMB) mandates, and other applicable DOT and FAA information and information technology management procedures and guidance.

-In addition to these practices, additional policies and procedures will be consistently applied, especially as they relate to the protection, retention, and destruction of PII.
-Federal and contract employees are given clear guidance in their duties as they relate to collecting, using, processing, and security privacy data.
-Guidance is provided in the form of mandatory annual security and privacy awareness training, as well as FAA Privacy Rules of Behavior.
-The DOT Privacy Office and the FAA Security Compliance Division (AIS-200) will conduct periodic privacy compliance reviews of IACRA and AVS Registry with the requirements of OMB Circular A-130, Managing Information as a Strategic Resource.
+In addition to these practices, the FAA will implement additional policies and procedures as they relate to the access, protection, retention, and destruction of PII.
+Federal employees and contractors are given clear guidance about their duties as related to collecting, using, and processing privacy data.
+Guidance is provided in mandatory annual security and privacy awareness training, as well as FAA Order 1370.121B.
+The FAA will conduct periodic privacy compliance reviews of the IACRA and the AVS Registry as related to the requirements of OMB Circular A-130, Managing Information as a Strategic Resource.